 From SEO experts to DIY SEO dabblers, everyone seems focused on making 2015 the year of discovery for small business.

 For us, January has always been a time to reassess our client strategies for the upcoming year.
-This is when we take both a retrospective assessment of what has worked in 2014 as well as a futures look of what we think will impact small business visibility on search engines in 2015.
+This is when we take both a retrospective assessment of what has worked in 2014 as well as a futures look at what we think will impact small business visibility on search engines in 2015.

 The following SEO tips are what we predict we will be prescribing to our clients for the upcoming year (or at least until the next algorithm change).
 We didn’t list them in any particular order, so while you read along; try to envision how your business stacks up against these objectives.